AriaSalvatrice/AriaModules/README.md

     - **Dominant Diminished** - That bad boy makes Honked up Hot Jazz .
     - **Bebop Major** - This one has a "blue note", like those albums with the cool fonts on the cover.
     - **Bebop Minor** - This one is for fans of animé.
 You're welcome.
     - **Double Harmonic** - It's so harmonic, cultures from all over the world claim this one as theirs.
-Maybe some day they will come up with a triple harmonic one.
+Maybe some day France will come up with a triple harmonic one.
     - **Eight Tone Spanish** - When I tried to find more useful info about it, I found a forum post from 2003, where a poster said indignantly that scales "[are] not a democracy, but a hierarchy".
     - **Hirajōshi** - It's all you need to rip a sick shamisen solo.
 Anything more is for poseur kids.
     - **In Sen** - That one was originally used for Japanese wind chimes.
 Instantly become the most original dark ambient modular artist around by feeding it to [Rings and Clouds](https://vcvrack.com/AudibleInstruments) for 3 hours.